jakebrehm/ezpz-decimator/readme.md

 # Ideas for future changes
 - Change the name to EZPZ Reducer
 - Allow the user to reorder the inputs
+- Make the program work with delimiters other than a comma
 - Add the ability to specify files multiple times in order to allow for the input files to be in different locations
 - Show all of the inputs in a listbox instead of a basic entry field